-Below is a step-by-step guide on how to calculate your spread bet value:
+Below is a step-by-step guide on calculating your financial spread bet value in markets like forex, stocks, and commodities:

 The result you see is the potential profit or loss you would make on this current spread bet trade.